Programs

 Humanities Grant Writing Camp for Graduate Students

 The Humanities Grant Writing Camp is a new initiative from the Graduate School, led by Associate Vice Chancellor for Research Florence Hsia.
-Hosted by the Institute for Research in the Humanities and facilitated by the UW-Madison Writing Center, the 4-day camp (held this year from May 23–26, 2022) provides participants with a structured introduction to the nuts-and-bolts of writing funding proposals to support a wide range of humanities work, from research travel and dissertation writing to public humanities projects.
-Applications to the Humanities Grant Writing Camp are due during the Spring semester.
-Check back for more details about the 2023 camp in the Spring.
+Hosted by the Institute for Research in the Humanities and facilitated by the UW-Madison Writing Center, the 4-day camp provides participants with a structured introduction to the nuts-and-bolts of writing funding proposals to support a wide range of humanities work, from research travel and dissertation writing to public humanities projects.
+Applications to the Humanities Grant Writing Camp are due during the spring semester.

 Other Events